Injection-Site or FeSV-Associated Fibrosarcoma in Cats (Injection-Site Fibrosarcoma)

 How does it differ from vaccine-associated sarcoma (FISS)?

-FISS is usually solitary and develops at injection sites; FeSV Tumors are more often multifocal, grow rapidly, and are found in FeLV-positive cats.
+FISS is usually solitary and develops at injection sites; FeSV tumors occur more frequently multifocally, grow rapidly, and are found in FeLV-positive cats.
 The causes are different and require different diagnostic considerations.

 How does a cat get infected?

-FeSV requires FeLV as a “helper”.
-FeLV is primarily transmitted through saliva (close social contact, mutual grooming, bite wounds).
+FeSV requires FeLV as a “helper.”
+FeLV is mainly transmitted through saliva (close social contact, mutual grooming, bite wounds).
 Humans are not at risk.

-Rapidly growing, firm nodules in the skin/subcutaneous tissue, sometimes several at once; possibly Weight loss, lethargy.
-Pain may be absent, even though the tumor grows aggressively.
+Rapidly growing, firm lumps in skin/subcutaneous tissue, sometimes several at once; possibly weight loss, lethargy.
+Pain may be absent even though the tumor grows aggressively.

 Which cats are particularly at risk?

 FeLV-positive animals and populations with unclear FeLV status.
-Outdoor cats and multi-cat households without a testing/vaccination strategy carry a higher risk.
+Outdoor cats and multi-cat households without testing/vaccination strategies carry a higher risk.

 How is the diagnosis made?

 Fine-needle aspirate or biopsy with histopathology.
-Additionally, FeLV/FeSV detection (antigen test, PCR in blood/tumor) and staging (imaging, lymph nodes) to assess the extent and chances of therapy.
+Additionally, FeLV/FeSV detection (antigen test, PCR in blood/tumor) and staging (imaging, lymph nodes) to assess extent and treatment options.

 What treatment options are available?

-Primary radical surgical removal with wide safety margins; supplemented by radiation therapy depending on the location.
-Chemotherapy or targeted drugs have limited evidence to date and are weighed on a case-by-case basis.
+Primary radical surgical removal with wide safety margins; depending on location, supplemented by radiation therapy.
+Chemotherapy or targeted medications have limited evidence so far and are considered on a case-by-case basis.

 What is the prognosis?

 Guarded: high local recurrence rate and possible metastasis.
-FeLV co-infection worsens the overall prognosis; early, consistent surgery improves the chances.
+FeLV coinfection worsens the overall outlook; early, aggressive surgery improves chances.

 Can it be prevented?

-Yes: FeLV testing and vaccination, keep new arrivals under quarantine initially, monitor contacts, regular health checks.
-Indirectly, FeLV control also reduces the FeSV risk.
+Yes: FeLV testing and vaccination, keeping new arrivals in quarantine initially, controlling contacts, regular health checks.
+Indirectly, FeLV control also reduces FeSV risk.

 What does this mean for daily life with an affected cat?

 Other cats in the household should be FeLV-tested and vaccinated if necessary; avoid close contact with FeLV-negative animals.
-Monitor nodules, wound healing, and general condition; early feedback to the veterinarian allows for timely follow-up treatment.
+Monitor lumps, wound healing, and general condition; early feedback to the veterinarian enables timely follow-up treatment.